mjschwenne/Pathfinder-GB/content/session-recaps/session-log-2022-03-20.md

 Later then evening, Oisin's familiar returned from scouting Alisha's shop.
 They reported that they did not see Alisha or Diana there, but gave a description of three others working in the shop.
 - A human with a green pixie hair cut and lots of tattoos.
 She also went out back into an alley for a smoke break, and the back door seemed to be unlocked before and after she was in the ally.
 - A dwarf who must be very young, since he only has a few inches of beard.
 "That's really the only way I know to estimate the age of a dwarf".
-- Another vishkayna, this one with green eyes rather they the golden ones that Alisha has. ly the only way I know to estimate the age of a dwarf".
 - Another vishkayna, this one with green eyes rather they the golden ones that Alisha has.